How you can help:

 Through the help of our donors, GRACES has been able to provide food bags to our families every two weeks.
 We will continue to provide this service to our families as long as it is needed and funds are available.
 The bags include food, cleaning products and personal hygiene products.

 At Home Learning

 GRACES’ At-Home Learning campaign provides data packages for both the families and teachers, increasing the efficiency of communications between students and teachers.
 Every week, the teachers of Escuela Integrada send study guides to the students digitally.
 Students complete the assignments and stay in constant communications with their teachers throughout the week.
 Teachers can answer questions and review work through their smartphones.
 Teachers also record video or audio classes and send them to students.
 Occasionally, they will have Zoom meetings for essential classes, though the data and bandwidth required for live streaming makes this a less frequent practice.
 Escuela Integrada reports between an 84-90 percent engagement.

 How does this affect our families?

-Most of the families we work with are day laborers and are immediately without work.
-With no savings, unemployment benefits or other means of income, they are in an extremely difficult situation.
-Additionally, the children are not able to study, and the majority of the families have little education.
-The families also live in small spaces with many family members and homes in disrepair, so the curfew is exceedingly uncomfortable and difficult.
+Most of the families who we work with are day laborers and are now immediately without work.
+With no savings, unemployment benefits or other streams of income, they are in an extremely difficult situation.
+It is also very difficult for them to not have their children in school, where they normally receive meal support in addition to their academic learning.
+The majority of our families have either an elementary education or no education at all.